FredrikBixo/practice-midterm-skeleton-17/Theory-Questions.md

 Which of the following is _not_ a sign of software complexity?

 - [ ] Large number of methods
-- [ ] Large number of small components
+- [x ] Large number of small components
-- [ ] Large number of component interactions
+- [x ] Large number of component interactions

 ### Question 2

 Which of the following exceptions should be checked?

-- [ ] A request to a server that times out
+- [ x] A request to a server that times out
-- [ ] A database query that attempts to retrieve data from a non-existent table
+- [x ] A database query that attempts to retrieve data from a non-existent table
 - [ ] A user enters an invalid email address when signing up on a website
-- [ ] Your application requests a resource using a deprecated version of the API
+- [ x] Your application requests a resource using a deprecated version of the API

 ### Question 3